 Balancing Transparency and Privacy: The Role of Document Redaction

-An image showing a stack of documents next to icons of important transparency and privacy compliances.
+An image showing a stack of documents for document redaction for government to ensure compliance.

 18:08